CS-Project69/DeFraud/README.md

 # TEAM-5

+Developed as a part of our Class 12 Computer Science Project, DeFraud offers four tools for the users:

 1// Email Spam Detection:

 A tool which analyses the email given in as input and cross references it with commonly used terms